Hinduism in the West: Neo-Hindu movements 1950s–1980s

 Hatha Yoga was popularized from the 1960s by B.K.S.
 Iyengar, K. Pattabhi Jois and others.
 However, western practice of Yoga has mostly become detached from its religious or mystic context and is predominantly practiced as exercise or as alternative medicine.

-Since the 1980s, Mata Amritanandamayi and Mother Meera (the "Divine Mother", self-identifying as an avatar of Shakti) have been active in the west.

 Hindu migration to Western countries

-Substantial emigration from the (predominantly Hindu) Republic of India has taken place since the 1970s, with several million Hindus from Islamic Republic of Pakistan & People's Republic of Bangladesh moving to North America and Western Europe fleeing religious persecution.
-In 1913, A.K.
-Mozumdar became the first Indian-born person to earn U.S. citizenship.
+Substantial Hindu emigration from India has taken place since the 1970s.
+Several million Hindus have moved from Islamic Republic of Pakistan & People's Republic of Bangladesh to North America and Western Europe to prevent religious persecution.

-The largest immigrant (Deshi) Hindu communities in the west are found in the United States (3.23 million), the United Kingdom (0.84 million), Canada (0.50 million), Australia (0.44 million), New Zealand (0.09 million), besides smaller communities in other countries of Western Europe, (Netherlands 0.21 M, Italy 0.18 M, France 0.12 M, Germany 0.1 M, Spain 0.03 M and Switzerland 0.03 M).

-Much of the Hindu presence in Canada is due to the Tamil diaspora as a result of the Sri Lankan civil war, as well as Gujarati and Punjabi immigrants from India - along with a small Hindu community from the Caribbean.
+Sadhguru's appeal to the South Asian diaspora

+Jaggi Vasudev, otherwise known as Sadhguru has been influential in the revival of New Age Hinduism in the West.
+By diverging from traditional ways of teaching Hinduism, Sadhguru offers a New Age Hinduism which resonates with second-generation South-Asian Americans who are navigating the intersection of their Indian roots and Western identity.

 Hinduism-derived elements in popular culture

 Growing out of the enthusiasm for Hinduism in 1960s counterculture, modern western popular culture has adopted certain elements ultimately based in Hinduism which are not now considered necessarily practiced in a religious or spiritual setting.
 It is estimated that around 30 million Americans and 5 million Europeans regularly practice some form of Hatha Yoga, mainly as exercise.
 In Australia, the number of practitioners is about 300,000.
 In New Zealand, the number is also around 300,000.

 Author Kathleen Hefferon comments that "In the West, a more modernized "New Age" version of Ayurveda has recently gained popularity as a unique form of complementary and alternative medicine".

 "Vegetarianism, nonviolent ethics, yoga, and meditation—all have enjoyed spates of Occidental popularity in the last 40 years, often influenced by ISKCON directly, if not indirectly."